Lingz-ui/Girls-Frontline-Discord-Search/README.md

 - Links to the corresponding doll page on https://en.gfwiki.com
 - Flavor text, or adjudant quotes if there is no flavor text.
 - Images for almost every doll...
 Assuming you ripped the images from the game files.
+- Fire react on a doll's image to show their damage art.
 - Aliases.
 Ex.
 HKM4 -> HK416
 - Fuzzy search that will return the closest result and suggest other results.